quintel/merit/README.md

 ## Road Map

-* Currently, the load curve is expected to consists of 8_760 data points for the `full_load_hours` to work correctly.
+* Currently, the load curve is expected to consist of 8_760 data points for the `full_load_hours` to work correctly.
 * Additional features will (probably) be added, including:
   - number of times switched on/off
-  - duration of intermittence
+  - duration of on/off periods
   - ramp speeds
   - ...much more..
   - [add your ideas!](http://github.com/quintel/merit/issues/new)
 * Seasonal output
 * This module can import from [ETSource](http://github.com/quintel/etsource)
-* User can define its own load curve, or change an existing one
+* User can define his own load curve, or change an existing one

 ## Units used

 * full_load_hours: hours per year
 * installed_capacity: MW(electric output)
-* marginal_costs: EUR/kWh
+* marginal_costs: EUR/MWh
-* profitability: EUR/kWh
+* profitability: EUR/MWh

 ## Issues